Family Law Attorneys Who Have Been There

 A joint managing conservatorship rarely results in both parents having exactly equal visitation time with the child, but courts will attempt to put an order in place that allows each parent to maintain an active role in the child’s life.
 Courts in Tarrant County, and all over Texas, prefer that the parents and their attorneys work together to determine a fair and feasible visitation schedule for the kids without significant court intervention.

 Call our family law office at 817-275-4100 to speak with a child custody lawyer at the Jim Ross Law Group, P.C.
-We offer a free legal consultation to help explain these legal concepts and ease any uncertainties as you seek the Arlington child custody lawyer right for you.
+We offer a legal consultation to help explain these legal concepts and ease any uncertainties as you seek the DFW child custody lawyer right for you.